 - (1) Any information submitted to the Department by an energy supplier or any other person shall be entitled to confidential treatment if the Director, upon request of the one submitting the information, determines: - (a) That the information is proprietary in nature; or - (b) That the information consists of geological and geophysical information and data, including maps, concerning oil, gas, or geothermal resources wells. - (2) Any information submitted to the Department classified as Safeguards Information (SI) shall be automatically entitled to confidential treatment and handled in accordance with OAR chapter 330, division 30 and OAR chapter 345, division 70.

 Hist.: DOE 4, f. & ef.
 11-28-75; DOE 2-1979, f. & ef.
 3-20-79; DOE 2-1985, f. & ef.
-1-7-85
+1-7-85 information submitted for which confidential treatment is not requested.

 Procedure for Requesting Confidential Treatment